int128/docker-manifest-create-action/README.md

 ### Basic usage

-Here is an example workflow to build a multi-architecture image for `linux/amd64` and `linux/arm64`.
+Here is an example workflow to build a multi-architectures image for `linux/amd64` and `linux/arm64`.

 ```yaml
 jobs: